TeYuanLiu/teyuanliu.github.io/content/blog/kubernetes.md

 -   The resource request defines the guaranteed resource amount that will be given to a container.
 Kubernetes uses the resource request to determine which node to schedule the pod.
 -   The resource limit defines the maximum amount of resource a container can use.
 -   Having resource limit but no resource request makes Kubernetes copy the limit over as the request.
--   Missing resource request leads to potential scheduling of the pod on a node that is on the brink of resource pressure.
-When the pod starts consuming resources, the node suffers from resource pressure.
+-   Missing resource request leads to potential scheduling of the pod on a node that is on the brink of node resource pressure.
+When the pod starts consuming resources, the node suffers from node resource pressure.
--   Missing resource limit lets a container consume all resource available on the node, leading to resource pressure.
+-   Missing resource limit lets a container consume all resource available on the node, leading to node resource pressure.
 -   Having CPU limit possibly results in CPU throttling.
 However, CPU throttling does not crush a container so it's safer to not set the limit.
 -   Having memory limit potentially causes Out-Of-Memory (OOM) kill.
 Because memory shortage does crush a container, we should set the limit to prevent one container from taking away all memory available on the node.
 -   Here is the recommended setting.